Skip to main content

 Blocked ports

-To secure the Selectel infrastructure from malicious network activity, we restrict access to certain TCP/UDP ports.
-Incoming and outgoing traffic is blocked when it passes the border routers at the edge of the Selectel Internet network.
+To protect Selectel infrastructure from malicious network activity, we restrict access to certain TCP/UDP ports.
+Both incoming and outgoing traffic is blocked as it passes through the border routers (at the edge of the Selectel internet network).

-For TCP port 25, only outgoing traffic to public IPv4 and IPv6 addresses is blocked.
-We recommend using Selectel mail service instead of port 25, as well as mail connections on TCP ports 587 and 465.
+For TCP ports 25, 465, 587, only outgoing traffic to public IPv4 and IPv6 addresses is blocked.
+Instead of these ports, we recommend using the Selectel email service.

-For a complete list of blocked ports, see the Blocked Ports List table.
-If a port is unavailable but not listed in the table, check its availability from the operating system side using the Nmap utility.
+A full list of blocked ports is provided in the List of blocked ports table.
+If a port is unavailable but not listed in the table, check its accessibility from the operating system using the nmap.

 List of blocked ports